‘It’s a beautiful sight’: Kraken’s $80 million Northgate practice facility set for open house, public skating

 So, as Leiweke stood outside an upper-level team store for a Champagne toast with minority team owner Jay Deutsch, Kraken chief operating officer Victor de Bonis and officials from primary venue sponsor Starbucks, the appreciation of a journey’s end was palpable.
 “When you spend so much time on something like this, you imagine what it’s going to look like,’’ Leiweke said.
 “But then you see the actual project and, well, it gives me goose bumps.”

-Leiweke had earlier said in on-ice speech to the crowd, standing alongside Kraken general manager Ron Francis, that he felt close to tears.
-Kraken chief legal counsel Lance Lopes, watching from the stands, said he well understood those emotions given obstacles overcome just trying to incorporate the venue last-minute within the Northgate Mall redesign being planned by its Simon Property Group owner back in October 2018.
+Leiweke had earlier said during an on-ice speech to the crowd, standing alongside Kraken general manager Ron Francis, that he felt close to tears.
+Kraken chief legal counsel Lance Lopes, watching from the stands, said he well understood those emotions given obstacles overcome just trying to incorporate the venue last minute within the Northgate Mall redesign being planned by its Simon Property Group owner back in October 2018.

 “I’m not sure people appreciate how hard it is to get something built in three years in the city of Seattle,” Lopes said.
 “We were so fortunate that Simon Group was in the last stages of its permitting process, and so we basically got in right underneath their submittal at the eleventh hour.